U.FL Cables & Adapters

 1.32mm mini-coaxial cable (50 Ohm): This is very thin and flexible, is double-shielded for lower signal loss than 1.13mm, and has a black jacket.
 The key difference between 1.13mm cable and 1.32mm is that the tin plated, copper wire braided, outer conductor is a single shield of braiding in 1.13mm coax and is double-braided in 1.32mm coax.
 The double braiding in 1.32mm cable reduces signal loss (attenuation), and thereby provides greater performance.
 The first and second shield layers in 1.32mm coax cable may also be made from silver covered copper braid.

-If you want us to proviide your U.FL cables with 1.32mm coax, please contact us for a special order.
+1.37mm mini: If you want us to provide your U.FL cables with 1.32mm coax, please contact us for a special order.

 RG174: This is a low-loss coax option for U.FL (which is too large for MHF4 or W.FL).
 RG174 is about 3mm diameter (vs 4mm for 100-series) and is not double shielded.
 It's 2.65X thicker than 1.13mm but it is very flexible/easily bendable coax.
 It has a black jacket.
 This cable has much lower signal loss (attenuation) per meter than 1.13mm, which translates into better performance.
 Cable is equivalent to LMR-100 in thickness.
 Since the LMR-100 equivalent coax has lower signal loss: If this cable works for you without the U.FL connectors popping off the jacks, then this thicker coax is the better solution.
 You can use a hot glue gun to secure the jack onto the PCB, in which case, of course, the thicker cable will not be a problem: This is the best way.